-- CD-R's are written with a sample rate setting of 44.1 kHz.
-CDs will only accept 16-bit audio, so if your Playlist uses 20 or 24-bit audio, then it will be truncated (and you should really use one of the Dither plug-in options).
-It is possible to write a CD from audio at a different sample rate, for this you will require the "CD Master SRC" software option in this case you should PQ edit at the material's usual sample rate and then when you write the CD, the sample rate conversion process will take place while the CD is being burnt to disc. - CDs can only be written using Outputs 1&2 (or in the case of an LRX, the first pair of outputs found); anything routed to extra outputs will be ignored, and thus you should mix down to stereo before writing.
-Other outputs will play however, thus you could route to external effects units etc. and burn the CD in real time. - CD-R's can only be written from the first unit of Multi-card systems.
+- CD-R's can only be written with a sample rate setting of 44.1 kHz.
+CD's will only accept 16-bit audio, so if your Playlist uses 20 or 24-bit audio, then it will be truncated (and you should really use one of the Dither plug-in options) - CD's can only be written using Outputs 1&2; anything routed to other outputs will be ignored, and thus you should mix down to stereo before writing.
+Other outputs will play however, thus you could route to external effects units etc. - CD-R's can only be written from the first unit of Multi-card systems.